What makes a neonatologist?

 RCPCH Progress curriculum

-As of 1 August 2018, sub-specialty trainees use the RCPCH Progress level 3 generic syllabus alongside the RCPCH Progress neonatal medicine syllabus which you can download below.
+As of 1 August 2018, sub-specialty trainees use the RCPCH Progress level 3 generic syllabus alongside the RCPCH Progress neonatal medicine syllabus.
+Both can be downloaded below.

 Sub-specialty learning outcomes